yifei-ding/ImageColorization/README.md

 ## Main Scripts
-*  Combining instance aware model with a Unet.ipynb For training and tesing the instance-aware+U-Net model
+*  *Combining instance aware model with a Unet.ipynb* - training and tesing the instance-aware+U-Net model

 ## Other Scripts
-* Instance-aware Image Colorization.ipynb
-For playing with the original instance-aware model
+* *Instance-aware Image Colorization.ipynb* - playing with the original instance-aware model